Nicolascrd/distributed-state-machine/README.md

 {
-    "sampleSize": size of the sample for each query made by a node (k in the avalanche paper), "majorityThreshold": majority threshold of the queries to be considered validated (same color) (alpha in the avalanche paper), "numberOfRounds": number of rounds to reach consensus whp (with high probability) (m in the avalanche paper) }
+    "sampleSize": size of the sample for each query made by a node (k in the avalanche paper), "majorityThreshold": majority threshold of the queries to be considered validated (same color) (alpha in the avalanche paper), "counterThreshold": counter threshold above which the color can effectively switch (beta in the avalanche paper) }
 ```